emtreila/GRAPHS/assignment-4/README.md

-# 📅 Project Scheduling & Critical Path Analysis
+# Project Scheduling & Critical Path Analysis

-This Python project analyzes a list of activities with durations and prerequisites to:
+This project analyzes a list of activities with durations and prerequisites to:

 -  Verify if the corresponding graph is a **DAG** (Directed Acyclic Graph)
 -  Perform **topological sorting** using the **predecessor counter algorithm**